 Phase 1.
-The First Walk-through
+The First Walk-Through

-As landlords complete the first walkthrough, they should also take a moment to assess how the tenant has behaved.
+As landlords complete the first walk-through, they should also take a moment to assess how the tenant has behaved.
 Was the tenant professional?
 Did the tenant take notes?
 Did the tenant allude to any potential red flags on their application?
-By the end of the first walk-through, both the landlord and the tenant should have a good idea if the relationship is off to a good start.
+By the end of the first walk-through, the landlord and the tenant should have a good idea if the relationship is off to a good start.